UWStout/gdd325-web-base/README.md

 * __src/states/Boot.js__ - A 'bootstrap' state used to quickly pre-load assets needed for the loading splash screen (fonts, a loading image, sprites for a loading bar, loading music, etc.)
 * __src/states/Splash.js__ - A 'splash screen' state shown while assets are being loaded (with a loading progress bar).
-* __src/states/Game.js__ - An example interactive game state (i.e. level) that persists and animates.
+* __src/states/TestLevel.js__ - An example interactive game state (i.e. level) that persists and manages music, SFX, and player input.

-* __src/sprites/Player.js__ - Example of a main-player sprite.
+* __src/sprites/Player.js__ - Example of a main-player sprite with animation and state management.

 # Tips for Project Success
+- This project was recently updated with options that better support VS Code.
+It is the recommended code editor.
 - When searching for help and online resources, search specifically for *phaser-ce* rather than phaser to avoid confusion.
 - Phaser can be engaged in many different ways.
 You will see two general approaches online: procedurally with mostly function calls and object oriented with classes.
   - You should search for and attempt the latter style! (object oriented with classes)
-- Remember, you can and should use all ES6 features especially object oriented 'class' features
+- Remember, you can and should use all ES6 features especially object oriented 'class' features.

 # Credits
 This project was originally forked from the [phaser-es6-webpack](https://github.com/lean/phaser-es6-webpack) project and will be regularly synced with changes to that repo.
 It has been customized with more comments and examples that are relevant to the GDD 325 course.

-Art assets and music come from the student game [The Great Tsunami Thief](https://mushroom-canopy.itch.io/tsunami-thief)
+Art assets and music come from the student game [The Great Tsunami Thief](https://mushroom-canopy.itch.io/tsunami-thief) which was developed in a previous version of this course.